unChaz/sci-fi-5e/srd/classes/cybernetic.md

 At 1st level, you know two 1st-level tek skills of your choice from the cybernetic tek skill list.

 The Tek Skills Known column of the Cybernetic table shows when you learn more cybernetic tek skills of your choice of 1st level and higher.
-A tek skill you choose must be of a level no higher than what’s shown in the table’s Slot Level column for your level.
+A tek skill you choose must be of a level no higher than what's shown in the table's Slot Level column for your level.
 When you reach 6th level, for example, you learn a new cybernetic tek skill, which can be 1st, 2nd, or 3rd level.

 Additionally, when you gain a level in this class, you can choose one of the cybernetic tek skills you know and replace it with another tek skill from the cybernetic tek skill list, which also must be of a level for which you have tek skill slots.